For Therapists & Clinicians

 Consent-first architecture

-Clients control exactly what you can see.
-Nothing is shared by default.
-Consent can be updated or revoked at any time from their app.
+Clients would control exactly what you can see.
+Nothing would be shared by default.
+Consent could be updated or revoked at any time from their app.

 Built on frameworks you know